kuanhc96/candid-formoso-venicular/UDP_TFTP/README.md

+This is a tool that transfers files securely over UDP.
+Files that are saved in the same directory as this tool can be accessed remotely from a client; other files can be sent to the directory in which the tool is located.
+These tasks can be done as follows:

 Place the UDPMain.py, UDPServer.py, and UDPThread.py in the same folder with any text file.
 Open a terminal and navigate to this folder and run
 $ python3 UDPMain.py <port #> <timeout (ms)>
 <port #> can be any # that is not a privileged # (0 - 1023).